 Adding a saltwater chlorine generator costs more upfront than buying chlorine tablets or liquid for a pool.
 When you check pricing for the equipment, you can figure out how long it will take you to recoup the cost if you know how much you spend annually in chlorine and other products.

 Many pool owners may feel the installation might be relatively easy, and they may try to complete the work as a do-it-yourself project.
-However, it is recommended that you have a technician handle the task, If you are located in the Luzerne, Shickshinny PA and all surrounding areas contact Skovish Pools & Spas.
+However, it is recommended that you have a technician handle the task, If you are located in the Luzerne, Shickshinny PA, and all surrounding towns and counties contact Skovish Pools & Spas.
 We will provide quality installation of your saltwater chlorine generator at an affordable cost.
 Contact us to learn more about the advantages and disadvantages of saltwater swimming pools.